jaimetur/PhotoMigrator/help/04-google-takeout.md

   - 6.2. 🎞️ Repair conflicting Video XMP dates left by GPTH so the final metadata matches the intended capture date.
   - 6.3. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
 Can be disabled using flag '-gsma, --google-skip-move-albums')`
   - 6.4. 📁 Organize your assets in a year/month structure for a better organization.
-    - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gnas, --google-no-albums-folders-structure`
+    - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gaps, --google-all-photos-folders-structure`.
+The master folder name is controlled by `--foldername-all-photos`.
     - `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
   - 6.5. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
          `(default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders')`